 A lot of cameras these days come with extra features that you may or may not care about.
 I’m talking about touchscreen interfaces, built-in GPS, WiFi, weather resistance, pivoting screens, and so on.

-Photography Terminology To Know When Buying a Travel Camera
+Photography Terminology to Know When Buying a Camera for Travel

 Like any subject, photography brings with it a raft of terminology – some of it is important to know about, other things are manufacturer buzzwords that don’t really make any difference to your photography.
-Here are the important terms to look for when buying a travel camera, and what they mean.
+Here are the important terms to look for when buying a camera for travel, and what they mean.

 Aperture.
-The aperture is the hole in the lens that lets light in.
-It’s measured in numbers, with an “f” preceding the number, for example, f/1.8, f/2.2.
+The aperture is the hole in the lens that lets light in, and is one side of the exposure triangle.
+Aperture is measured in numbers, with an “f” preceding the number, for example, f/1.8, f/2.2.
 The smaller the number after the “f”, the bigger the hole, and the more light that gets in.
 Look for smaller numbers, which will let you get better pictures even when there is less light available, and also allow you to better control depth of field.

 Optical zoom.
 This represents the difference between the smallest and largest magnification that the camera’s lens can achieve.
 So a camera with a 10x optical zoom can make objects seem 10x bigger in the image compared to when the camera is zoomed out.

 Digital zoom.
 A totally pointless feature that some manufacturers add to their cameras.
 It’s basically a software zoom – the same effect you get if you zoom in on your PC or smartphone when you have an image.
 Avoid using it.

 Focal length.
 Focal length is the proper photography term for optical zoom, and is a standard across lenses and manufactures.
 Optical zoom is an easy to understand number that you will find in point and shoot cameras.
 Focal length, measured in mm, is the number you will find on cameras with interchangeable lenses.
 The bigger the focal length, the more magnification the lens offers.